A Study of DSP-7888 Dosing Emulsion in Combination With Bevacizumab in Patients With Recurrent or Progressive Glioblastoma Following Initial Therapy

 - .
 History of abdominal fistula, intestinal perforation, or intra-abdominal abscess in the preceding 12 months.

 - .
-Known history of human immunodeficiency virus (HIV) infection, active hepatitis B, or untreated hepatitis C; patients who have completed a course of anti-viral treatment for hepatitis C are eligible.
+Positive serology for human immunodeficiency virus (HIV) infection, active hepatitis B*, or untreated hepatitis C; patients who have completed a course of anti-viral treatment for hepatitis C are eligible.

 - .
 Significant cardiovascular disease, including New York Hospital Association Class III or IV congestive heart failure, myocardial infarction within 6 months of enrollment,unstable angina, poorly controlled cardiac arrhythmias, or stroke within the preceding 6 months.